SetVenue Property Owner Agreement

 7.3 Guest COI Requirements

-You may and are encouraged to require Guests to provide a COI naming you (and any other parties you designate) as additional insured before the Booking date.
+You may and are encouraged to require Guests to provide a COI naming you and Set Venue LLC (and their respective officers, members, employees, and agents) as additional insureds on a primary and non-contributory basis, with a waiver of subrogation in favor of both (plus any other parties you designate), before the Booking date.
 Production-type coverage minimums should be specified in your House Rules.
 Failure by a Guest to produce a compliant COI by your stated deadline is grounds to cancel the Booking per the Cancellation Policy.
 SetVenue makes no representation that any Guest's insurance satisfies your requirements or that any claim will be paid; verification of Guest coverage is your responsibility.

 8. Damage Hold Workflow